tops4u/Ram-Tester/README.md

 4. Small Footprint PCB to save cost.
 5. Have a Tester that also supports larger RAM used in Amiga for example.

 The project should also be able to be built by inexperienced people, which is why I decided on a solution with ATMEGA 328 processors - known from the Arduino UNO.
-But just having another Shield for Arduino seemed unpractical since you have some limitations by the Arduino itself.
+But just having another Shield for Arduino seemed unpractical since you have some limitations by the Arduino itself (for 20Pin Ram we just really need all the ATMEGA IOs available).

 The processor can still be programmed and taken from an [Arduino UNO](https://store.arduino.cc/products/arduino-uno-rev3), programmed with a programmer or programmed via the existing ICSP (e.g. with an AVRISP MKII).
 People who want to remove the processor for programming can swap it between an Arduino UNO and this Board.

 Operation is child's play.
 Insert the RAM, switch on the power and observe the LED. if it flashes green at the end, everything is ok, if it flashes red, something is broken.

 This Tester should work with the following DRAM (as soon as the software is able to do so): **4164** (64k x 1), **4416** (16k x 4), **4464** (64k x 4), **41256/57** (256k x 1), **514256** (256k x 4) and **514400** (1M x 4).
 The prerequisite is that GND is on the last pin and VCC on the diagonally opposite pin as well as the IC size of 16, 18 or 20 pins.
-Check the changelog File for current supported DRAMs.
+Check the changelog File for current supported DRAMs and performed Tests.

 *->As such, this Project will **not** be able to support the following RAM Types **2144** (Vcc on Pin 18), **6116** (24 Pin IC), **4116** (needs negative and 12V Voltage).*